The Power of Choice

 About The Power of Choice

-Julian Kingma is one of Australia’s best photographers whose work is regularly exhibited at the National Portrait Gallery in Canberra.
+Julian Kingma is one of Australia’s most accomplished portrait photographers whose work is regularly exhibited at the National Portrait Gallery in Canberra.
 Many of his works feature in its permanent collection.

 For 18 months, Julian travelled Australia to do something no-one has attempted before – document the people who choose VAD, and the families and health professionals who help them on their final journey.
 In this nuanced and powerful book, he captures their stories of hope, struggle, courage and acceptance in deeply personal portraits and photo essays.